alexirpan/alexirpan.github.io/_posts/2016-02-03-secure-computation.markdown

 Yao's Garbled Circuits
 ------------------------------------------------------------------------

-Developed in 1986, Yao's garbled circuits are the first construction showing functions were securely computable.
+Developed in 1986, Yao's garbled circuits were the first construction showing every function is securely computable.
 Andrew Yao is often credited as the person who started the entire subfield of secure computation.

-To prove every function is securely computable, Yao proved every circuit was securely computable.
-Every function can be converted to an equivalent circuit, and working in the circuit model of computation makes the construction much easier.
+To prove this, Yao proved every circuit was securely computable.
+Every function can be converted to an equivalent circuit, and we'll see that working in the circuit model of computation makes the construction much easier.